Raphasha27/stunning-octo-system/README.md

 ---

 ## The Vision
-Kirov Learn SA is a state-of-the-art educational "Operating System" designed specifically for the South African context.
+Dinaledi is a state-of-the-art educational "Operating System" designed specifically for the South African context.
 Moving beyond simple tutoring, it is an inter-generational platform built for:
 - **Primary School** (Grades 1-7) - All SA Subjects.
 - **High School** (Grades 8-12) - All SA Subjects.
 - **Tertiary Level** - University & College Specialized Tutors.